fadai88/Buzzer-Alarm-Circuit-Using-a-Button/README.md

 Components Needed
-  Active buzzer (one that buzzes with direct current) Button (for manual triggering)
+  - Active buzzer (one that buzzes with direct current)
-  10 kΩ resistor (for the photoresistor circuit) Breadboard
+  - Button (for manual triggering)
+  - Breadboard
-  Jumper wires
+  - Jumper wires
-  9V battery or 5V power supply
+  - 9V battery or 5V power supply

 Insert the active buzzer into the breadboard.